-It is not uncommon for most people, particularly in the Indian subcontinent and more so in the rice consuming southern states to get anxious as they cross the age of forty.
-Any disturbance in their health like feeling tired, excessive sweating, excessive hunger etc. is attributed either to high BP or the onset of Diabetes.
+It is not uncommon for most people, particularly in the Indian subcontinent and more so in the rice-consuming southern states to get anxious as they cross the age of forty.
+Any disturbance in their health like feeling tired, excessive sweating, excessive hunger, etc. is attributed to either too high BP or the onset of Diabetes.

 However, most of the concerned medical professionals have begun to identify that polished rice with all its vital ingredients removed, could be one of the important factors for the burgeoning of this problem.
 So brown rice could be a very good alternative if not the panacea for this problem.

-Type 1 DM is caused when pancreas fail to produce enough insulin.
-This is also termed as “insulin-dependent diabetes mellitus” (IDDM) or “juvenile diabetes” whose etiology remains unidentified.
+Type 1 DM is caused when the pancreas fail to produce enough insulin.
+This is also termed “insulin-dependent diabetes mellitus” (IDDM) or “juvenile diabetes” whose etiology remains unidentified.

 Type 2 DM starts with a condition known as insulin resistance in which cells fail to respond to insulin properly.
-The progress of the disease can also result in lack of insulin.
-Earlier termed as “non insulin-dependent diabetes mellitus” (NIDDM) or “adult-onset diabetes”, this problem is mainly caused due to inactive lifestyles resulting in increased body weight.
+The progress of the disease can also result in a lack of insulin.
+Earlier termed as “non-insulin-dependent diabetes mellitus” (NIDDM) or “adult-onset diabetes”, this problem is mainly caused due to inactive lifestyles resulting in increased body weight.

 Prevention and treatment of this problem involve having a healthy diet, regular physical exercise, ensuring normal body weight, and completely avoiding the use of tobacco.
 Control of blood pressure and maintaining proper foot care are also vital for people who are already afflicted with the disease.
 Type 1 DM must be managed with insulin injections.